The HSOBA is responsible for cultivating life-long fellowship between alumni and our community through various engagement activities.

 John has been deeply engaged with the School for several decades, including serving on the School Board for nearly 10 years.
 His career includes legal practice, corporate and business ownership and he has now completed the circle by taking on the role of Director of Advancement and Alumni Engagement at Hutchins.
 John works very closely with the President to ensure deep engagement with all Old Boys.

 William Scott (’15) – Treasurer

 William has already begun his involvement with the Old Boys through playing with the HSOBFC.
 William is currently studying Business and Economics full time at UTAS and working in the Financial Planning industry.
-William’s brother George is currently in Year 12 at Hutchins and his sister Alice works at Hutchins in the Marketing and Communications Team.
+William’s brother George finished Year 12 at Hutchins in 2019 and his sister Alice works at Hutchins in the Marketing and Communications Team.

 Robert Dick (’53)